SPIRALREALM/SPIRAL_OS/inanna_ai/README.md

 - `tts_coqui.py` – Generates speech using Coqui TTS.
 When the library is not available it synthesizes a simple sine wave placeholder.
 - `db_storage.py` – Stores transcripts and generated responses in a SQLite database for later inspection.
 - `listening_engine.py` – Streams microphone audio and extracts real-time emotion and environment states.
+- `response_manager.py` – Chooses a Surface/Deep/Umbra/Albedo reply by
+  combining the transcript with the detected emotion and environment.
 - `main.py` – Command line interface that records microphone input using the listening engine, runs the processing steps above and plays or saves the response.

 ## Installation